OCD3DP/redeem/docs/support/printers/delta.rst

 Well, I'm sure I'm forgetting something, or something seems crazy, or heck, maybe I'm even wrong somewhere!
-My suggestion is shoot me an email at 95roverd90@gmail.com, or hitting any of us up on Slack or G+!
+My suggestion is shoot me an email at 95roverd90@gmail.com, or hit any of us up on Slack or G+!
 Don't hesitate to ask questions!

 calibrating convex/concave behaviour